 Jessica Deng, 21, teaches math at Bhar-El-Naam.
 She is also a former student here, having been born and raised in Kakuma.
 “Nothing is simple in this camp,” she says.
 Especially for girls. “[Some] are told ‘Don’t go to school.’
 Others are told, ‘Do this [chore] before you go to school.’”
 And yet, “They come to school,” Deng says.
 “They’re so enthusiastic.”

 Established in 1992, Kakuma camp covers six square miles in remote northwestern Kenya.
 (See map.)
 Kalobeyei settlement opened nearby in 2016 to relieve overcrowding.
 Together, they’re home to nearly 186,000 people from 19 countries, including South Sudan, Somalia, and Ethiopia.
 Almost 60% are children.

 Mohamud Hure is a U.N. education officer in Kakuma.
 “Refugees consider education to be a high priority,” he says.
-“But the education infrastructure is very limited.”
+“But the education infrastructure infrastructure BRETT BEYER/GETTY the basic equipment and structures that an organization or region needs to function properly (noun) The infrastructure of the United States includes more than 600,000 bridges. is very limited.”